choria-io/website/docs/content/deployment/requirements/_index.md

   * Decide on your desired Choria Broker middleware topology and deploy it
   * If required configure DNS records or manual host locations
-  * Configure MCollective using the [choria/choria](https://forge.puppet.com/choria/choria) module
+  * Configure Choria using the [choria/choria](https://forge.puppet.com/choria/choria) and related modules
   * Create your first users and their authorization rules
-  * Explore the features Choria enables and read about the overall operation of MCollective on the official website with links this guide provides
+  * Explore the features Choria enables and read about the overall operation on the official website with links this guide provides
-  * Sign up for the [community](https://groups.google.com/forum/#!forum/choria-users) to receive updates about the project
+  * Sign up for the [community](https://github.com/choria-io/general/discussions) to receive updates about the project

 There are a few optional additional features you can enable.